Quark flavor equilibration of the quark-gluon plasma: Numerical Results

 Fig. \ref{fig:dNch_temperature} shows the effects due to temperature and fugacity individually on the charged particle multiplicities.
 It is clear from the left plot that increasing the particlization temperature substantially increases the multiplicity, by as much as a factor of two.
 At the same time, the right plot demonstrates that at a fixed particlization temperature, increasing the equilibration timescale reduces the multiplicity, albeit not as drastically.

-Baryon suppression by a factor of $\sim 1.5$ relative to expectations from thermal models has been observed experimentally in $\sqrt{s_{NN}} = 2.76 $ TeV Pb+Pb collisions at the LHC \cite{ALICE:2013mez}, and has been hypothesized to be due to chemical undersaturation of the QGP \cite{Vovchenko:2015yia}.
+Baryon suppression by a factor of $\approx 1.5$ relative to expectations from thermal models has been observed experimentally in $\sqrt{s_{NN}} = 2.76 $ TeV Pb+Pb collisions at the LHC \cite{ALICE:2013mez}.
+This has been understood as a consequence of baryon-antibaryon annihilation into pions \cite{Steinheimer:2012rd, Karpenko:2012yf, Becattini:2012xb}, but it has also been hypothesized that chemical undersaturation of the QGP may contribute, particularly for peripheral collisions \cite{Vovchenko:2015yia}.
 This is evident in our model, as the fugacity factors assigned to the hadron distribution functions as defined in Eq. \ref{eq:lambda_i} naturally suppress baryons more than mesons.
-Fig. \ref{fig:dNppi} shows the pion and proton multiplicities produced by our model, while Fig. \ref{fig:p_pi} shows the modification to the pion-to-proton ratio as a function of $\tau_{eq}$.
-For equilibration times up to $\tau_{eq} = 2$ fm/c, the variation in both the pion and proton multiplicities is negligible.
-Only for $\tau_{eq} \geq 5$ fm/c do we observe the proton multiplicity and proton-to-pion ratio decrease, providing a weak signal of baryon suppression.
-However, this is a $\lesssim 20$\% effect that does not explain the much larger suppression of the $p/\pi$ ratio seen in experiments.
+Fig. \ref{fig:dNppi} shows the pion and proton multiplicities produced by our model, while Fig. \ref{fig:p_pi} shows the modification to the pion-to-proton ratio as a function of $\tau_\mathrm{eq}$.
+For equilibration times up to $\tau_\mathrm{eq} = 2$ fm/c, the variation in both the pion and proton multiplicities is negligible.
+Only for $\tau_\mathrm{eq} \geq 5$ fm/c do we observe the proton multiplicity and proton-to-pion ratio decrease, providing a weak signal of baryon suppression.
+However, this is a $\lesssim 20$\% effect that does not explain the much larger suppression of the $p/\pi$ ratio seen in experiments, and instead should be considered as a correction in conjunction with other models of baryon suppression.